bbauska/JS-Programs/README.md

 console.log(chessboard);
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h2 id="js124">127.
-Generate a Random Password with Specific Criteria
+<h2 id="js127">127.
+Generate a Random Password with Specific Criteria</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program generates a random password based on specified criteria, including the length and the types of characters (uppercase letters, lowercase letters, numbers, and special characters).
+<p>This program generates a random password based on specified criteria, including the
+length and the types of characters (uppercase letters, lowercase letters, numbers, and special characters).</p>
 <pre>
 // Function to generate a random password function generateRandomPassword(length, includeUppercase, includeLowercase, includeNumbers,